 The center is conveniently located at 1601 NASA Parkway, Houston, Texas 77058 and is open daily except Christmas (Dec.
 25).
 For specific hours, visit spacecenter.org/calendar or call +1 281-244-2100.

 Holders of the NASA Visitor Centers Passport to Explore Space receive a commemorative stamp in their passports, $5 off the adult, child or senior general admission price as well as saving 10 percent off food in the Zero-G Diner and 10 percent off souvenirs in the SpaceTrader Gift Shop.
-Passports can be redeemed and stamped at the Information Desk.
+Passports can be stamped at the Information Desk.

 Share your visit: #SpaceCenterHou